b-raisdana/Moghadam/README.md

 9. Put the order, Update SL according to price updates
 10. Do risk-free and manage position according to 1st, 2nd, and 3rd TPs
 11. of failed in 8 (>7) sequential trades shutdown for administrative inspection

+  test:
+  peaks or valleys should not be included in peaks or valleys of major timeframes every boudary should include at least 2 peaks and 2 valleys???